afernabiomc/stressColorAnalysis/README.md

 `Rscript arrowPlot.R results/`

-(Replace results/ with whatever you chose to name it, if you went with something other than the defauls.
+(Replace results/ with whatever you chose to name it, if you went with something other than the defaults.
 Keep in mind that the `/` at the end is required)

 ## Output files